-The work brings older and younger generations together at the Farm, building relationships and understanding between people who live and learn in the same community – but may not otherwise have the chance to be together.
+Intergenerational projects bring older and younger people together, building relationships and understanding between those who live and learn in the same community – but may not have opportunity to get together.

-“Intergenerational work gives me an insight – it boosts me up ….it gives me an energy to carry on” (older person on Made in Hackney project)
+“Intergenerational work gives me an insight – it boosts me up … it gives me an energy to carry on.”

 “The elderly have the most knowledge from the past.”

 Ahmed, young person St Paul’s with St Michael’s School

 “The children benefited greatly from the project, in particular, the exchanging of wisdom, knowledge and expertise between generations.”

 Simone Bunbury, class teacher, St Michael’s with St Paul’s School